DataDog/integrations-core/airflow/tests/README.md

 ## Testing Airflow Statsd emitter with Agent Dogstatsd

-On a machine/vm with the desired agent version installed and Dogstatsd activated (enabled by default).
+On a machine/VM with the desired Agent version installed and DogStatsD activated (enabled by default).

 ```